heroku/node-heroku-client/docs/dyno.md

 ### `release:version`

-*the unique version of the release this process was started with.*
+*the unique version of the release this process was started with*

 Example | Serialized? | Type
 --- | --- | ---